Tualatin, Wilsonville & Sherwood Office

 ARE YOU PAYING THE RIGHT LEASE RATE?

-Whether you're negotiating a new office lease along Kruse Way, approaching a renewal on Boones Ferry Road, or evaluating whether your current rate reflects today's market conditions in Lake Oswego, a lease rate analysis gives you the data to negotiate from a position of strength.
+Whether you're negotiating a new lease along the I-5 South corridor, approaching a renewal in Tualatin or Wilsonville, or benchmarking your current rate against what comparable tenants are paying, a lease rate analysis gives you the data to negotiate from a position of strength.
+I'll pull current comps, identify concession packages in play, and show you where your deal stands relative to the market — so you're not negotiating blind.

 RELATED